DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 example, was made with love!
 Well, with love and €29 million we might add…but she said that money does not exist, only love.
-She meant that, essentially, it was not money that made Documenta happen, but love from which in turn artworks emerged.
+She meant that, essentially, it was not money that made Documenta happen, but love from which in turn, artworks emerged.
 And the entire big art audience nodded and hummed as a sign of consensus.
 We answered that we know the situation very well, because we work and produce everything all the time only with love too – and it is exactly this, which exhausts us.
 Robin